StatsProIO/StatsPro/README.md

 1. Create a new Docker service within Stackhero.
 Keep the host, service ID, and certificates password handy as we'll be using them in a later step.

 2. Create a new Postgres service within Stackhero.
 Keep the host, username, and password handy as well be using them in a later step.
+Manually connect to the database and create a `marble_metrics` database.

 3. Setup Github Actions environment variables
     * STACKHERO_DOCKER_HOST - set this to the value provided by Stackhero